-Netflix, the most popular online streaming channel in the world is not going to take back the decision to ban virtual private network (VPN) providers.
+Netflix, the most popular online streaming channel in the world is not going to take back the decision to ban virtual private network (VPN), providers.
 It’s surely is a bad news for VPN lovers and torrent geeks.
+But people are still using a Netflix VPN to unblock Geo-restricted content and they get lucky most of the time.

 After a global expansion, in which Netflix opened its subscription in 190 countries, the internet users around the globe, took advantage of this expansion and readily subscribed for Netflix from different regions of the world.
 The expansion provided the torrent users the opportunity to circumvent geographical restrictions and stream their favorite US programs and movies.